Do you want to add this user to your connections?

-Digital security is a practice that requires diligence on the part of both individuals and companies.
+Digital security is a practice that requires diligence on both individuals and companies.
 It means being smart about online behaviour for individual users, while for companies, it means having proactive measures to protect their personnel and customers.

 Individuals must familiarize themselves with internet threats such as malware and phishing scams which they should avoid or quickly report when encountering them online.
-They also advise using strong passwords that include numbers, symbols, uppercase letters, lowercase letters, etc. They store these passwords safely on a password management tool like LastPass, regularly update antivirus software, avoid using public WiFi, and turn on 2-factor authentication.
+They also advise using strong passwords, including numbers, symbols, uppercase letters, lowercase letters, etc. They store these passwords safely on a password management tool like LastPass, regularly update antivirus software, avoid using public WiFi, and turn on 2-factor authentication.

 The future of digital security

-As technology advances, so do the need to provide better solutions to protect online identities further.
+As technology advances, so does the need to further provide better solutions to further protect online identities.
 One focus is building up protection around user behaviour as it involves practices expected when using the internet.
 For instance, user behaviour analytics is a method that seeks to identify suspicious activity within the network.
 It works by identifying patterns of "normal" during regular internet usage and what deviates from these patterns once malware enters the picture.